10 Responses to “Michael Silver Brings The Goods”

 Thinking about the Packers first… instead of thinking about what happens with Favre.

-Steve said in August 6th, 2008 at 3:20 pm
+August 06, 2008 at 02:21 pm

 Let’s throw in Ray Rhodes, just for that loss against the Panthers.
 You know the one at Lambeau where Steve Beuerlein runs it in on a quarterback draw with no time remaining?
 I’m pretty sure that game, and Rhodes part in it, are partly responsible.